 Good banh mi is slightly harder to find on Brisbane’s north side, but Mister Bui is one spot serving up a roll worth travelling for.
 All the traditional flavours are on the menu—pork, crispy roast pork, grilled lemongrass pork, teriyaki chicken, meatball and teriyaki tofu—but it’s their breakfast banh mi that gets us salivating.
 Vietnamese meatballs and fried egg combine on a soft fluffy roll to create the breakfast of champions.

-Milton, Bowen Hills, Brisbane CBD and South Bank
+Milton, Bowen Hills And Brisbane CBD

 Mrs Luu’s has become renowned for their crowd favourite, The Three Little Piggies banh mi with Viet porchetta, BBQ pork and Viet ham.
 If that doesn’t float your boat (why not?), try the omelette banh mi with sautéed onions.
 Drool.